aphoenix/split-testing/README.md

 After you have installed the plugin, in the wordpress admin, navigate to `AB Testing` and click `Create New Test`.
 Enter Test Name, each test Version's Name, and enter your custom javascript in `Version Code` and click `Save Test`.
 Be sure to include your `analytics=true` flag in all of your test version code snippets.

+The combination of Test Name and one Test Version Name must be less than 128 characters.
+This is because `_setCustomVar` limits character length.

 Make sure your server `/js/` directory and file `/js/ab.js` have permissions 0755 or 0775 so PHP can write output to the `ab.js` file.

 When you are ready to start your test, click the checkbox `Active`, which will write your new test to the `js/ab.js` file and make your test live to your site visitors.